 You’ll need to apply for a UK visa if you:

-• Hold a passport from a country that doesn’t have a visa exemption
+- Hold a passport from a country without a visa exemption

-If any of the above apply to your travel plans, the ETA is not the right travel permit for your visit to the United Kingdom.
-Instead, you should apply for a visa through the UK government website.
+If any of the above apply, the ETA is not the right travel permit.
+Apply for a visa through the UK government website.

 Popular UK visas

-The UK has various types of visas for foreign visitors who aren’t eligible for the ETA.
-Depending on your travel plans, you may need a:
+The UK has various visas for foreign visitors who aren’t eligible for the ETA.
+Depending on your plans, you may need a:

-• Standard visitor visa — For tourism and business visits
+- Standard visitor visa — Tourism and business visits

-• Family visa — To join relatives in the UK and stay long-term
+- Family visa — Join relatives and stay long-term

-• Work visa — Sponsored by your employer in the UK
+- Work visa — Sponsored by a UK employer

-• Marriage visitor visa — To travel for your wedding or civil ceremony
+- Marriage visitor visa — Travel for wedding or civil ceremony

-In almost all cases, you’ll need to complete an online form and attend a visa centre in person to submit your application.
-At your appointment, you’ll be asked to provide your fingerprints and photograph.
+In almost all cases, you’ll need to complete an online form and attend a visa centre to submit your application (fingerprints and photo).

-To start your UK visa application, visit the UK’s official Visas and Immigration service website.
+To start your UK visa application, visit the official UK Visas and Immigration website.